LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

 So now we have a new column ``country_centroid`` that has the Point geometries representing the centroids of each Polygon.

-Now we can calculate the distances between the centroids and Helsinki.
+Now we can calculate the distances between the centroids and Tartu.
 We saw an example in an erarlier lessen/exercise where we used ``apply()`` function for doing the loop instead of using the ``iterrows()`` function.

 In (Geo)Pandas, the ``apply()`` function takes advantage of numpy when looping, and is hence much faster